-Excess concessional contributions If contributions are made in excess of the relevant concessional contributions cap (refer to 'Contributions caps' on page 86), those contributions are liable for additional tax at a rate of 31.5%.
+Excess concessional contributions

+If contributions are made in excess of the relevant concessional contributions cap (refer to 'Contributions caps' on page 103), those contributions are liable for additional tax at a rate of 31.5%.
 The Australian Taxation Office (ATO) will inform you of this liability and provide you with a Release Authority which will allow you to meet the liability by withdrawing amounts from a superannuation fund.
 Alternatively, you may pay the tax with your own money.
-Term Life as Superannuation will not be able to release amounts to pay your tax liability since no account balance is maintained for you.
+Term Life as Superannuation and Income Protection as Superannuation will not be able to release amounts to pay your tax liability since no account balance is maintained for you.